masipah/mayaworld.online/README.md

 # Welcome to !MAYAworld
-A concept for a different web.
+[mayaworld.online](https://mayaworld.online), a concept for a different web.